 Training, qualifications & experience

 I trained at the University of Nottingham and hold a first class BA (Hons) in Humanistic Counselling Practice.
-I have 10 years counselling experience and I am a registered member of the BACP (registration number 27360).
-I have worked with the following:

 - Counselling Xtra offering counselling to clients who have courageously brought differing, diverse and sometimes complex issues to counselling.
 This has included clients referred by the Family Intervention Project.